SQL Database Transport

 The Pattern

-subscription type is used to filter messages so that only messages with a regular expression matching the routing key are delivered to the destination.
+subscription type is used to filter messages so that only messages with a regular expression matching the routing key are delivered to the

 When adding a pattern subscription, it's usually necessary to disable the automatic topology configuration so that an All